Sorry, you need to enable JavaScript to visit this website.

 There are endless outdoor recreation opportunities in Bali, and you may find that many are automatically covered by travel insurance.

 In addition to Bali’s well-known hiking, diving, snorkelling, and surfing, consider the thrill of white water rafting on the Ayung River near Ubud or the Telaga Waja River in East Bali.
-For adrenaline junkies, off-road ATV and quad biking adventures through dense jungles and picturesque rice fields provide an exciting way to explore the island’s rugged terrain.
+For adrenaline junkies, off-road ATVs and quad biking adventures through dense jungles and picturesque rice fields provide an exciting way to explore the island’s rugged terrain.

 For a unique experience, head to Bali Treetop Adventure Park, where you can enjoy thrilling ziplining through the treetops.
 If you’ve always dreamed of riding a horse on the beach, visit Seminyak Beach or Saba Bay.
 For more adventurous spirits, canyoning and kite surfing are also popular activities that offer both challenge and excitement.